ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 val map : ('a -> 'b) -> 'a tree -> 'b tree = <fun>
 ```

 In the OCaml community, as well as in the larger functional programming community, the word *polymorphism* is used loosely.
 It is applied to things working in a similar fashion with various types.
-Several features of OCaml are polymorphic in this broad sense.
-Each polymorphic feature uses a particular form of polymorphism, including its own name.
+In this broad sense, several features of OCaml are polymorphic.
+Each uses a particular form of polymorphism, including its own name.
 In summary, OCaml has several forms of polymorphism.
 In most cases, the distinction between those concepts is blurred, but it sometimes necessary to distinguish them.

-Here are the terms applicable to datatypes:
+Here are the terms applicable to data types:
 1. `'a list`, `'a option`, and `'a tree` are very often said to be polymorphic types.
 Formally, `bool list` or `int option` are the types, whilst `list` and `option` are [type operators](https://en.wikipedia.org/wiki/Type_constructor) that take a type as a parameter and result in a type.
 This is a form of [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism). `'a list` and `'a option` denote [type families](https://en.wikipedia.org/wiki/Type_family), which are all the types created by applying type parameters to the operators.
 2. OCaml has something called _Polymorphic Variants_.
 Although the types `option`, `list`, and `tree` are variants and polymorphic, they aren't polymorphic variants.
 They are type-parametrised variants.
 We stick to this usage and say the variants in this section are polymorphic.
 OCaml polymorphic variants are [covered in another tutorial](https://v2.ocaml.org/learn/tutorials/labels.html).